fargito/devto-articles/blog-posts/2-announcing-event-scout/announcing-event-scout.md

 ![First integration test](./static/first-integration-test.png)

-In order to validate that EventBridge and `onOrderCreated` are correctly configured, we can simply put an event matching the correct pattern in EventBridge at the beginning of our test, then wait and check that our lambda has been invoked, for example, by checking CloudWatch logs.
+In order to validate that EventBridge and `onOrderCreated` are correctly configured, we can simply put a valid event in EventBridge at the beginning of our test, then wait and check that our Lambda has been invoked, by checking CloudWatch logs for example.

 The second integration test is more complex and aims to check the interactions between the resources at the start of our process.

 ![Second integration test](./static/second-integration-test.png)

-Here, the goal of our integration test is to call the endpoint provided by API Gateway and assert that the `createOrder` Lambda function has sent an event matching our expectations in EventBridge.
+Here, the goal of our test is to call the endpoint provided by API Gateway and assert that the `createOrder` Lambda has sent an event matching our expectations in EventBridge.
 And this is where it gets truly complicated.

 ## Events?
 What events?

 Testing event-driven architectures is a whole topic in itself, but in particular, EventBridge doesn’t make it easier.

 But what makes EventBridge-powered applications so difficult to test?
-EventBridge provides no way of listing events that have transited through it, or event check that an event has been put to it.
-It makes a lot of sense in a production environment, but in order to check that our code has produced some events, it does make our life harder.
+EventBridge provides no way of listing events it has received, or check that an event has been put to it.
+While these features would make little sense in a production environment, they would have been much helpful to check that our code has produced some events.

 In order to assert that events have transited through a bus, we need to project them somehow in an observable place.

 ## Searching for an EventBridge testing tool

-In order to bypass EventBridge limitations on the testing topic, I searched for an existing tool.
+In order to bypass EventBridge's limitations on the testing topic, I searched for an existing tool.

-But first, I wondered, what would I want from this tool?
+But would I want from this tool?

 - I’d want it to be **simple** to set up.
 Developers need to encounter the least possible friction to write good integration tests
 - I’d want it to be **scalable**: I need my integration tests to be able to run in parallel without interference